darwinia-network/darwinia-messages-substrate/modules/fee-market/README.md

 When calculating rewards and penalties, the following parameters are crucial.

-- GuardRelayersRewardRatio: `20% by default`
+- DutyRelayersRewardRatio: `20% by default`
 - MessageRelayersRewardRatio: `80% by default`
 - ConfirmRelayersRewardRatio: `20% by default`
 - AssignedRelayerSlashRatio: `20% by default`